PeakIndicators/Getting-Started-On-Azure-ML/Work-With-Data-in-Azure-ML-Datasets.md

-# Connect to data with the Azure Machine Learning studio
+# Connect to data with the Azure Machine Learning studio - Dataset Creation (Code Free)

-This document will detail how:
+## Introduction to data connection in Azure Machine Learning Studio

+In Azure Machine Learning Studio you can:
-* You can access your data without using code.
+* Access your data without using code.

 * Connect to your data in storage services on Azure with [Azure Machine Learning datastores](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-access-data), and then package that data for tasks in your ML workflows with [Azure Machine Learning datasets](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-register-datasets).